MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/Deploy/Prepare-machines-in-workgroups-and-untrusted-domains-for-backup.md

 3. Specify the parameters as follows:

-    -   **-DpmServerName**‚ÄîSpecify the name of the DPM server.
+    -   **-DpmServerName**óSpecify the name of the DPM server.
 Use either an FQDN if the server and computer are accessible to each other using FQDNs, or a NETBIOS name.

-    -   **-IsNonDomainServer**‚ÄîUse to indicate that the server is in a workgroup or untrusted domain in relation to the computer you want to protect.
+    -   **-IsNonDomainServer**óUse to indicate that the server is in a workgroup or untrusted domain in relation to the computer you want to protect.
 Firewall exceptions are created for required ports.

-    -   **-UserName**‚ÄîSpecify the name of the account you want to use for NTLM authentication.
-To use this option you should have the ‚ÄìisNonDomainServer flag specified.
+    -   **-UserName**óSpecify the name of the account you want to use for NTLM authentication.
+To use this option you should have the ñisNonDomainServer flag specified.
 A local user account will be created and the DPM protection agent will be configured to use this account for authentication.

-    -   **-ProductionServerDnsSuffix**‚ÄîUse this switch if the server has multiple DNS suffixes configured.
-This switch represents the DNS suffix that the server uses to connect to the computer you‚Äôre protecting.
+    -   **-ProductionServerDnsSuffix**óUse this switch if the server has multiple DNS suffixes configured.
+This switch represents the DNS suffix that the server uses to connect to the computer youíre protecting.

 4. When the command completes successfully open the DPM console.